ArminToric28/Incident-Response-Writeup/README.md

 <h2> Let's resolve this case </h2>

-- I love the playbook for LetsDefend because it helps build a understand of the landscape and what occured.
+- I love the playbook for LetsDefend because it helps build a better understanding of the landscape and what occured.
 Essentially it is a step by step for a security analyst to go through.

 ![LetsDefendAlert4Mal](https://user-images.githubusercontent.com/98111674/190937040-d057022a-53f5-46c1-9b91-f7fe38bb2a82.png)
 - I would say malicious.
 A noble user wouldn't use URL encoding nor would they try to commit a SQLi against a database.